system76/tech-docs/src/models/thelio-massive-b1.2/repairs.md

 ![CPU clips](./img/cpu-clips.jpg)

 3. Remove the black plastic clip from the heatsink by pulling the tabs on each corner.
-4. Using a paper towel, clean the existing thermal paste off of the heatsink and GPU.
+4. Using a paper towel, clean the existing thermal paste off of the heatsink and CPU.
 You may also use a small amount of rubbing alcohol if the old paste is dried or difficult to remove.

 ![Thermal paste removal](./img/thermal-paste-removal.jpg)